srsran/srsRAN_4G/README.md

  * SR support
  * Periodic and Aperiodic CQI feedback support
  * Standard S1AP and GTP-U interfaces to the Core Network
- * 150 Mbps DL in 20 MHz MIMO TM3/TM4 with commercial UEs
+ * 150 Mbps DL in 20 MHz MIMO TM3/TM4 with commercial UEs (195 Mbps with QAM256)
  * 75 Mbps DL in SISO configuration with commercial UEs
  * 50 Mbps UL in 20 MHz with commercial UEs
  * User-plane encryption